Annaolivia5/Pymaceuticals/README.md

 # Visuals
-A Summary Statistics Table:
+A Summary Statistics Table:<br>
 ![Summary Statistics](images/summary-stats.png "Summary Statistics")<br>

-Bar plot showing the total number of timepoints for all mice tested for each drug regimen throughout the course of the study:
+Bar plot showing the total number of timepoints for all mice tested for each drug regimen throughout the course of the study:<br>
 ![Timepoints Bar Plot](images/bar-plot.png "Timepoints Bar Plot")<br>

-A pie plot showing the distribution of female or male mice:
+A pie plot showing the distribution of female or male mice:<br>
 ![Male vs Female Pie](images/pie-plot.png "Male vs Female Pie")<br>

 Then, the final tumor volume of each mouse across four of the most promising treatment regimens (Capomulin, Ramicane, Infubinol, and Ceftamin) was found.

-Box and whisker plot of the final tumor volume for the four most promising treatment regimens:
+Box and whisker plot of the final tumor volume for the four most promising treatment regimens:<br>
 ![Final Tumor Volume Box Plot](images/box-and-whisker.png "Final Tumor Volume Box Plot")<br>

 A random mouse that was treated with Capomulin was selected.
-Here is a line plot of tumor volume vs. time point for that mouse.
+Here is a line plot of tumor volume vs. time point for that mouse.<br>
 ![Random Mouse Tumor Volume Plot](images/random-mouse-tumor-vol.png "Random Mouse Tumor Volume Plot")<br>

-Scatter plot of tumor volume versus mouse weight for the Capomulin treatment regimen, with correlation coefficient and linear regression model between mouse weight and average tumor volume:
+Scatter plot of tumor volume versus mouse weight for the Capomulin treatment regimen, with correlation coefficient and linear regression model between mouse weight and average tumor volume:<br>
 ![Tumor Volume vs. Mouse Weight](images/tumor-vol-vs-mouse-weight.png "Tumor Volume vs. Mouse Weight")<br>

 # Observations and Inferences